 Additionally, you should keep a safe distance from people, buildings, cars, and other objects to prevent any harm or property damage.
 Just keep your drone in safely.Photo by Iurie Belegurschi

 2. Pick the best photography drone

 There are two common types of drones: those with onboard cameras and those with mounts to attach your own gear.
 Drones with cameras are heavier and don’t offer very high-quality images.
 On the other hand, drones with mounts allow you to attach your own camera.
 In this case, you can use a GoPro or any other gear.
 It will be easier if you use a camera you’re already familiar with as you’ll only need to learn how to pilot the drone.

 With a drone, you can turn the world upside down and show it in a new way.
-But still, you mustn’t forget about the idea your photos convey.
+But still, you mustn’t forget about the idea your photos and pictures from drones convey.
 Follow basic photography principles like the rule of thirds, leading lines, symmetry, and patterns.
 It’s also important that your shot has a subject to help focus the photo and provide viewers with a sense of scale.
 Take the photo with your own perspective and enhance it with post-processing.

 Getting the hang of drone real estate photography isn’t rocket science.
 With flying cameras, photographers can capture gorgeous home exteriors with dramatic landscapes and ocean and mountain scenes.

 Knowing what your drone can do is essential.
 Read the user guide — it contains everything you need to know about your drone.
-You’ll learn crucial things you might not have even thought of.
+You’ll learn crucial things about drone photoshoots you might not have even thought of.
 So dive deep into the instructions and keep on improving your skills.Photo by Iurie Belegurschi

 Learning your drone’s features will streamline the shooting process and lead to an efficient aerial photo shoot.
 The most common features you’ll find are: